pwegrzyn/msc-thesis-agh/loss-landscape-original/README.md

 Later work on the baseline code has been made by Patryk Wegrzyn as part of Master's Thesis.

+Additional info:
+ - MSVC++ 14.0 required for mpi4py (and MPI 3.1.2), although possibly MPI will not be used

 # Visualizing the Loss Landscape of Neural Nets